Free Printable KWL Chart

 Learning how to think around topics they find complicated is of immeasurable importance for children, particularly as they’re growing.
 Using a KWL Chart can help students of all ages to log and organise thought processes.

-KWL Charts are can be used in multiple teaching activities.
-From Science where they’re first learning how to run experiments to Math, where they’re struggling to understand a theorem.
-Teachers will have greater understanding of what their students need help with and the children themselves will be able to quickly recall a topic’s details as they’d have their personalised quick notes always to hand.
+KWL charts can be used in multiple teaching activities.
+From science, where they’re first learning how to run experiments, to math, where they’re struggling to understand a theorem.
+Teachers will have greater understanding of what their students need help with, and the children themselves will be able to quickly recall a topic’s details, as they’d have their personalized quick notes always to hand.

 All the printables on our site are free, as we believe in sharing the tools that children need to excel – on a global scale!
 Feel free to download our blank KWL chart and use it in your classroom, home or temple.